 The State of Colorado encourages parents to share the rights and responsibilities of raising their children and to encourage and be supportive of the loving relationships and contact the children have with each of them.
+You will want to ensure that you have a Denver child custody lawyer on your side.

 A parenting plan is a written document confirming what the parents have agreed to with respect to their children.
 It lays out the agreement between two parents about parenting time, decision making, child support and payment of expenses for the children, and health insurance coverage, among other issues.
+For this, you will want a parenting plan attorney to help.

 A parenting plan in Colorado should encompass the laws and requirements of the State and include at least the following elements: